Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleStreamSSR/README.md

 | **Row 1** | 3L  | 2L  | L  | 0  |
 | **Row 0** | 0  | L  | 2L  | 3L  |

 Depending on the row, the latencies are completely different.

-A latency of less than 32 colock cycle usually gets implemented into the FIFOs included in the AXI-Stream interconnect.
-Above that number, it gets implemented in a memory module, with an AI Engine serving the inputs and outputs.
-This would drastically reduce performance.
-Another possibility is to have these FIFOs implemented in the PL, and have two streams coming from the PL for each column, one serving the even rows and the other serving the odd rows.
+A first possibility is to have these FIFOs implemented in the PL, and have two streams coming from the PL for each column, one serving the even rows and the other serving the odd rows.
 A single FIFO is required on the first and last columns, but two are necessary for the inner columns:

 ![FourPhasesDualStreams](../Images/FourPhasesDualStreams.jpg)

+Another possibility is to have them inside the AI Engine array.
+A latency of less than 32 colock cycle usually gets implemented into the FIFOs included in the AXI-Stream interconnect.
+Above that number, it gets implemented in a memory module as a DMA FIFO.
+Either you can share one DMA FIFO for the odd rows and another one for the even rows, or you dedicate one FIFO for each AI Engine.
+This is this latter choice that has been done here, and they are constrined to be place right beside the kernel.

 ## C++ Code Analysis